Cisco-Kosha/airtable-connector/README.md

 ## Useful Actions

-You can use the Kosha Airtable connector to perform to manage records, tables, fields, and bases.
+You can use the Kosha Airtable connector to manage records, tables, fields, and bases.

 Refer to the Kosha Airtable connector [API specification](openapi.json) for details.